Free Basic Payment Account scheme for people in a situation of vulnerability or at risk of financial exclusion.

 5.º In the case of self-employed workers, certificate issued by the management agency, indicating the monthly amount received if the applicant is receiving cessation of trading benefit.

 Where the aforementioned documents are unavailable, a report must be filed indicating the family unit's composition or justifying its suitability for access to a free basic payment account, as appropriate.
 This report must be issued by the social services of the local authority where the applicant is registered.
+In the case of being a victim of trafficking or sexual exploitation, it may be accredited through the unified accreditation model issued by social services or an entity specialized in the matter.

 The applicant shall be given written notice of the free Basic Payment Account's approval or denial at no charge within a maximum time limit of thirty days as from the date the documents containing the aforementioned information have been filed by the applicant.
-If said time limit elapses without Unicaja Banco having given the applicant notice thereof, the free basic account shall be deemed to have been approved.
+If said time limit elapses without Unicaja having given the applicant notice thereof, the free basic account shall be deemed to have been approved.

 Duration of the free Basic Payment Account